Skip to content

 Bundjalung-Yugambeh

-Bundjalung-Yugambeh Woman of the Northern Rivers, NSW & Gold Coast, QLD.
-Indigenous Artist & Graphic Designer who has designed "Garrima" & "Eucalyptus" mat/cushion covers, "Go Fish", "High Tide", "Turtle Season", "Tweed Coast" and "Family is Centre" mats.
+Chistine Slabb is a Bundjalung-Yugambeh woman of the Northern Rivers, NSW & Gold Coast, QLD.
+Indigenous Artist & Graphic Designer who has designed "Garrima", "Eucalyptus Flower" and "Turtle Season" mats.

 Read More